 Staff and volunteers are empowered to take steps to protect their own health and wellbeing.
 If they feel that a parent is being inappropriate, they are encouraged to indicate this and ask that it stop.
 If it does not, or if a staff member feels that a parent's actions are posing a risk to their or someone else's health and wellbeing, they are empowered to remove themselves from the situation.
 This may include by immediately concluding a meeting or phone call, or by requiring that a parent immediately leave the College grounds (or activity or event).

 5. Related College Policies and Documents

 - Child Safe Policy

 - Child Safety Code of Conduct

 - Staff Code of Conduct

 - Grievances, Complaints and Appeals Policy

-- Behaviour Management Policy Relationships for Learning

-- Student Code of Conduct Policy and Procedure
+- Student Code of Behaviour and Discipline Policy